deaththed0g/ac6-post-process-ce-table/README.md

 - Cutscenes that play between missions in campaign mode or can be accessed via the SCENE VIEWER.

-- Cutscenes that play within a mission (e.g., the opening sequence or the Aigaion’s entrance in Mission 1).
+- Cutscenes that play within a mission (e.g., the opening sequence and the Aigaion’s entrance in Mission 1).

 While the table is incompatible with the first type, it will work partially with the second one.